Downtown Grand: Downtown Grand (2013–present)

 In October 2011, plans were announced to rename the Lady Luck as the Downtown Grand.
 Construction began on November 20, 2012, after a year of demolition work.
 The renovations cost more than $100 million, and included a new, warehouse-inspired design, with elements such as catwalks.
 Because of its new brick facade, the name "Brixton" was briefly considered for the hotel-casino, until executives learned of riots that occurred in the London area of the same name.

 The Downtown Grand opened on October 27, 2013.
 Casino executive Steve Wynn, an acquaintance of Fifth Street CEO Seth Schorr, was among those in attendance, saying of the Downtown Grand, "We are getting back to our roots when Fremont Street was available to (guests) of any income level."
 Middle-class Chinese tourists were a key demographic for the new property.
 The hotel was expanded in 2020 with the opening of a new tower.

 By July 2024, CIM was seeking a buyer for the Downtown Grand.
 In March 2025, Penske Media Corporation, owner of the magazine Rolling Stone, was reportedly in discussions to purchase and rebrand the property as a Rolling Stone hotel-casino.
+After negotiations with Penske failed; in December 2025, CIM Group defaulted on the $90 million construction loan used for its 2020 Gallery Tower expansion.
+Following a resulting lawsuit filed that month by lender Banc of California, the property entered receivership and was listed for sale, under Nevada’s Uniform Commercial Real Estate Receivership Act.